Frequently Asked Questions

 Is there any way to pursue part-time non-degree study at MIT?

 The MIT Mathematics Ph.D.
 Program administers to our full-time doctoral students.
 Part-time study is considered "Special Student status" by MIT, and is overseen by the MIT Graduate Student Office.
-Please see their website for more information.
+Please see the "Special Student" page on their website for more information.